We Can Help You Sell Your Toy or

 for discussion or differing points of view on stoves like this.

-I have been told that those who bought a full size stove, could buy or were given one
+I have been told that those who bought a full size stove, could buy, or were given, one

-this, and I do not doubt it.
+this such as building brand loalty, and I do not doubt it.
 This stove weighs in at 70 some pounds,

 or distant relative was carting one around door to door peddling them